lui5a/kahoot-women-in-dev/README.md

 >> https://app.tryeraser.com/workspace/6rPqBbIfbPwmZFEqFYnQ

 ## Our App: THERE HAS ALWAYS BEEN WOMEN IN TECH
-By Luisa, Tavani and Kim Kong
+By Luisa, Tanavi and Kim Kong

 Built a Quiz with the following functionalities:
 - Randomly known fun facts about women in tech - Progressing within the Quiz via a Button